azureautomation/update-management-turn-off-vms/README.md

 It requires the ThreadJobs modules from the PowerShell gallery.

-UpdateManagement-TurnOffVms.ps1 requires a RunAs account.

-AzUpdateManagement-TurnOffVms.ps1 uses Az cmdlets and System Managed Identity.
+UpdateManagement-TurnOffVms.ps1 uses Az cmdlets and System Managed Identity.

 It uses [Turn On VMs](https://gallery.technet.microsoft.com/Update-Management-Turn-On-ffadfc26) script as a pre-deployment script.